National Congress for the Defence of the People: Ihusi agreement, Operation Umoja Wetu, 23 March 2009 agreement, and power consolidation

 International diplomatic efforts, coupled with pressure on both Kinshasa and Kigali, ultimately led to negotiations between the DRC and Rwanda.
 The Ihusi Agreement, signed on 16 January 2009, was a pivotal outcome of these discussions.
-Prior to this, the United Nations Group of Experts on the DRC had provided evidence that the conflict in the Kivus was, in part, a proxy war, with Kinshasa backing Mai-Mai groups and the FDLR, while Kigali supported the CNDP.
+Prior to this, the United Nations Group of Experts on the DRC had provided evidence that the conflict in the Kivus was, in part, a proxy war, with Kinshasa backing Mai-May groups and the FDLR, while Kigali supported the CNDP.
 The Goma Conference further heightened the visibility Nkunda, whose increased media presence strained relations with Rwanda.
 His public appearances, including a widely publicized moment dancing with UN envoy Olusegun Obasanjo, were perceived as undermining Rwanda's strategic interests.

 On 4 January 2009, Ntaganda announced the removal of Nkunda as the movement's leader, citing mismanagement.
 Nkunda, taken by surprise, was unable to counter this move.
 On 16 January 2009, Ntaganda publicly announced the CNDP's integration into the Congolese army in a ceremony at the Ihusi Hotel in Goma, flanked by both the Rwandan Defence Minister and the Congolese Interior Minister.
 While the stated goal of the Rwanda-DRC agreement was to initiate joint operations against the FDLR, the immediate priority was consolidating control over the CNDP and ensuring its integration into the Congolese military.
 On 22 January 2009, Nkunda crossed into Rwanda at Kabuhanga, where he was met by Rwandan officers and placed under arrest.
 His associates, including Colonel Sultani Makenga, were instructed to proceed with the integration process.
 Following Nkunda's removal, Rwandan and Congolese forces launched Operation Umoja Wetu (Swahili for "Our Unity"), deploying approximately 4,000 Rwandan troops into eastern DRC to combat the FDLR.
 Concurrently, former CNDP officers were integrated into the Congolese army and secured key military positions.
 Guarantees were provided that they would not be transferred outside the Kivus.

 On 23 March 2009, the government finalized agreements with both the CNDP and other armed groups, officially integrating CNDP forces into the national military, which resulted in the dissolution of the CNDP.
 The key provisions of the agreement included the following: